bourgeoisor/bourgeoisor.github.io/notes/blog/hello-world.md

 ![Screenshot of the previous version of my website](/static/images/hello-world/vscode-md.png)
 <span class="img-caption">This website is built with a static site generator (Markdown to HTML).</span>

-In the [next post](/this-website/) (which is already up!), I will do a deep dive into this very website and my process building it.
+In my [next post](/this-website/) (which is already up!), I will do a deep dive into this very website and my process building it.

 ---